Ankit-Khule/Data-Structures-in-Python/README.md

 # Data-Structures-in-Python
 In-built and User defined Data Structures in Python

-* Data Structures are used to store and manage data.We can create structures as per our or clients need.
+* Data Structures are used to store and manage data.
+We can create structures as per our or clients need.
 * We can modify data and apply various functions or operations on it to derive the data as per our requirements.

 ## Types of Data Structures